pelican-plugins/avatar/README.md

 Credits
 -------

-Inspiration for this plugin came from the [Gravatar plugin](https://github.com/getpelican/pelican-plugins/tree/master/gravatar).
+The inspiration for this plugin came from the [Gravatar plugin](https://github.com/getpelican/pelican-plugins/tree/master/gravatar).

 Contributing
 ------------